ThomasSpare/The-Kit-artist-page/README.md

 **The Navbar**
 This is a fully responsive navigation that appears on every page.
 On the intro page the logo appears bigger and stationed on the left side for a more effectful display of the background image.
 On the main page there is a text area up to the left displaying where the next show will be.
-The logo act as a return to homepage in the navabar.
+The logo act as a return to homepage in the navbar.

-**Heavy maintance**
-A site like this would be rather maintance heavy.
-As this site in a live setting would need to be constantly updated with news, fan mail, merch and photos from recent shows.
+**Spotify player**
+On the top main page is a spotify player that the user can press play and hear the bands most popular track.
+The user can also from this player follow the band on spotify.
+I did some research about tweaking the spotify widget.
+The widget can be tweaked in many ways using spotify developer tools to fit different purposes.

+**Merch**
+In the merch section the user can look at merch items designed by the band.
+In the form at the bottom they can write a request for certain items.

+**Gallery**
+In the gallery are photos that the user can hover over to enlarge them or press a photo to open it in a new tab.

+**News section**
+In the news section are two columns.
+The first column is a fan oriented column displaying photos and comments mostly from fans.
+The right column is where the band can post news and share what is going on like upcoming releases or a new design of a merch item.

+**Support section**
+This where links to the bands platforms are gathered.
+By clicking them the user opens a new tab to the bands user profile on the choosen platform.

 ---